redbco/infermesh/docs/GETTING_STARTED.md

 # Getting Started with infermesh

-This guide helps you build, run, and experiment with **infermesh** locally.
+This guide helps you build, run, and experiment with **InferMesh** locally.
 It covers both mock deployments for testing and real GPU deployments.

 ---